moneybutton/bsv/README.md

 [![Build Status](https://img.shields.io/travis/bitpay/bitcore-lib-cash.svg?branch=master&style=flat-square)](https://travis-ci.org/bitpay/bitcore-lib-cash)
 [![Coverage Status](https://coveralls.io/repos/github/bitpay/bitcore-lib-cash/badge.svg)](https://coveralls.io/github/bitpay/bitcore-lib-cash)

-A pure and powerful JavaScript Bitcoin *Cash* library.
+A pure and powerful JavaScript Bitcoin *SV* library.

 ## Principles

-Bitcoin Cash is an other powerful  peer-to-peer platform for the next generation of financial technology.
+Bitcoin SV is an other powerful  peer-to-peer platform for the next generation of financial technology.
 The decentralized nature of the Bitcoin network allows for highly resilient bitcoin infrastructure, and the developer community needs reliable, open-source tools to implement bitcoin apps and services.

-## Bitcoin Cash changes
+## Bitcoin SV changes

 Bitcoin cash uses a different `sighash` for transaction signatures.
 The implementation in bitcore-cash has been tested agains the original bitcoin-cash test vectors (see sighash.json in `/test`). `bitcoin-cash` modifications in script evaluation has not been implemented yet.